A stable parareal-like method for the second order wave equation: Introduction

-In the Krylov-subspace enhanced parareal methods \cite{GanderPetcu2008,ruprecht2012explicit}, the computed data is used to project the input conditions before applying the coarse propagator.
-More precisely, the Krylov-subspace parareal has the following form:
+\HN{In the so-called Krylov-subspace enhanced parareal methods \cite{GanderPetcu2008,ruprecht2012explicit}, computed solution data is used to construct projection operators, which is used to modify the coarse propagator.
+To get the projection operator $P^k$, a set of orthogonal vectors is constructed for the subspace spanned by $(\{u^j_i \}$ for $i=1,2\dots n, j=1,2\dots k-1)$.
+Let $S^k$ be the matrix whose columns are the orthogonal vectors $s_\ell$, then $P^k=S^k (S^k)^T$.
+The enhanced parareal algorithm takes the following form:

-where $P$ is a linear projection operator, and $I$ is the identity.
-The enhanced coarse propagator corresponds to
+where $I$ is the identity.
+The enhanced coarse propagator corresponds to } \HN{The fine propagation, $\mathcal{F} s_\ell$ for $s_\ell$ is the orthogonal vector that defines $P^k$, is precomputed and stored.
+The precomputation incurs an additional computing cost on top of orthogonalization of the data matrices.}

-and the fine propagation of projected data, $\mathcal{F}Pu$, is constructed by pre-computing the fine propagation of the basis in $P$.
-Similarly, the reduced basis parareal method \cite{Hesthaven2014reduced} develops more efficient ways to decompose the input condition and extends to solve nonlinear equations.
-The convergence and stability of these methods are analyzed and demonstrated by numerical examples of periodic constant variable in one and two dimension.
-However, combination with spatial grid coarsening and examples of variable wave speed have not been considered in these work.
+\HN{The reduced basis parareal method \cite{Hesthaven2014reduced} develops more efficient ways to construct the basis vectors and extends the approach to solve nonlinear equations.}

+The convergence and stability of these methods are analyzed and demonstrated by numerical examples of constant wave speed media in one and two dimension.
+However, in these work, the fine and coarse solvers are assumed to work on the same spatial grids and examples of variable wave speed are not presented.
+In this paper, we will consider the solvers on different spatial grids and present examples with variable wave speed.
+We also use the computed data, but its usage is very different from \cite{GanderPetcu2008,ruprecht2012explicit,Hesthaven2014reduced}, see Section \ref{sec:minimizegap}.

 On the other hand, it is known that the slow convergence and instability of the parareal method for hyperbolic problems can be due to some notions of phase errors \cite{ANT-thetaparareal,AKT-2016parareal} and numerical dispersion \cite{RuprechtWaveChar}.
 In \cite{AKT-2016parareal}, effective multiscale parareal schemes relying on elaborate phase correction are proposed for a class of highly oscillatory dynamical systems.
-For dynamical systems on the complex plane, correcting the phase of the coarse solution corresponds to multiplication of a complex number.
-In \cite{ANT-thetaparareal}, we derived convergence theory for the modified parareal schemes applying to linear systems of ordinary differential equations (ODEs).
-The theory resembles the classical linear stability theory for numerical schemes for ODEs, and can be used in a similar fashion to stabilize the parareal iterations.
-Additionally, in \cite{ANT-thetaparareal} we investigated a few simple phase correction strategies systematically, and showed that appropriate phase correction can enable the resulting scheme to have superior performance.
+In \cite{ANT-thetaparareal}, we derived convergence theory for a modified parareal scheme applying to linear systems of ordinary differential equations (ODEs).
+Additionally, in that work, we investigated a few simple strategies of phase correction systematically and showed that appropriate phase correction could enable the resulting scheme to have superior performance.